 Sacha Morin

 I am a PhD student in Machine Learning at Université de Montréal and MILA.
 I am advised by Guy Wolf in the RAFALES lab and Liam Paull in the Robotics and Embodied AI Lab (REAL) lab.
+I was previously an intern at Nokia Bell Labs with Dan Kushnir.

 I obtained a BSc in Mathematics and Computer Science from the Université de Montréal in 2021 and a Bachelor of Law from the Université de Sherbrooke in 2017.